fenphen/Snowflake/Materialized Views.md

       SHOW MATERIALIZED VIEWS;

 Use an MV when the query would normally take a long time due to joins, etc...and when the underlying data does not change that frequently.
+Joins, some aggregated functions, UDFs, HAVING clauses, ORDER BY clauses, and LIMIT clauses are not allowed inside MVs (for now) but Snowflake is always adding functionality, so stay tuned!